marc-jones/phd_thesis/content/02_spring/05_sequence.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/brassica_zipper_alignment_with_charges.pdf}
-\caption{\textbf{Amino acid differences in the leucine zipper region result in differently charged amino acids in the \texttt{e} and
+\caption{{Amino acid differences in the leucine zipper region result in differently charged amino acids in the \texttt{e} and
 \texttt{g} heptad positions.}}{The amino acid sequence for the Arabidopsis FD protein and the six \emph{B.~napus} proteins are